-The play is somewhat special for Post Productions, it is the premiere of Lederman’s work on any stage and beat a planned US production.
-There is also an additional artistic element.
-Lynn has decorated Morganstern’s office with three pieces of art.
+Lynn has added an extra artistic element to the set by decorating Morganstern’s office with three pieces of art.
 Two are for sale with the third, artist Nora Harvey’s interpretation of the play, being raffled.
 Theatregoers can purchase raffle ticket at $5 for one or three for $10.

 Without question the writing is both witty and consequential.
 But that is only one third of a good play.
 The second is the acting, here Lynn deserves considerable kudos for setting her characters up to bring honest and compelling life to the script.
 The third element is, of course, content.
 Nothing But The Truth tackles a number of societal issues from child pornography to suicide in a manner that is both contemplative and contemporary.

 The play will have four more performances, April 20, 25, 26, 27 2019 at The Shadowbox Theatre on Howard Avenue in east Windsor.

 Nothing But the Truth is produced by Michael K. Potter, Fay Lynn & Michael O’Reilly aided by production assistant Ezra Poku-Christian.
 Stage Manager is Sadie Alejandria with Fay Lynn handling not only set design but construction as well.